5 Islands that’ll kill you if you get stranded on them

 snake island

-Probably the most famous dangerous island in the world, Ilha da Queimada as its officially called is a small island located close to the coast of Brazil and is the most lethal island on earth.
-Many islands can kill you over time from radiation or extreme climates, but nothing will kill you faster than being on snake island.
-The reason is due to the islands inhabitants which are several thousand Golden Lance head vipers who cover every single part of it.
+Probably the most famous dangerous island in the world, Ilha da Queimada as it is officially called is a small island located close to the coast of Brazil and is the most lethal island on earth.
+Many islands can kill you over time from radiation or extreme climates, but nothing will kill you faster than being on Snake Island.
+The reason is due to the island‘s inhabitants which are several thousand Golden Lance head vipers who cover every single part of it.
 They have a very potent venom capable of killing an adult and since they cover the whole island you are guaranteed to come into contact with them.

 Farallon islands — US